camunda/camunda-docs/docs/self-managed/platform-deployment/manual.md

 ---
-id: local
+id: manual
-title: "Local installation"
+title: "Manual installation on local machine"
-sidebar_label: "Local"
+sidebar_label: "Manual"
 ---

 This page guides you through the manual installation of the Camunda Platform 8 on a local or virtual machine.